jocelync-invisible/icu-length-of-stay-prediction/README.md

 ## Overview

-This project focuses on predicting the Length of Stay (LOS) in the Intensive Care Unit (ICU) using the mIMIC-III and mIMIC-IV datasets.
+This project focuses on predicting the Length of Stay (LOS) in the Intensive Care Unit (ICU) using the MIMIC-III and MIMIC-IV datasets.
 The primary goal is to develop predictive models that can help healthcare professionals in estimating the length of a patient's stay in the ICU, aiding in resource allocation and decision-making.

 ## Dataset